 Today, to keep the species purebred, an Icelandic horse can only leave the country once, meaning that those horse owners who emigrate face a weighty decision.

-What is special about Icelandic horses?
+What is so special about Icelandic horses?

 The Icelandic horse has survived a lot.
 From volcanic eruptions to harsh icy winters, this stocky creature has adapted to, and shown its resilience against, the harsh Icelandic climate.